How to protect your UK savings from inflation

 3. Consider equity investments

-If you want to beat inflation or simply diversify your savings portfolio, equity investments may be a good choice.
-Equity investments mean you’re investing money into a company by purchasing its shares, which are small pieces of the company.
+If you’re exploring how to profit from inflation or looking to diversify your savings portfolio, equity investments may be a good choice.
+With equity investments, you’re investing money into a company by purchasing its shares, which are small pieces of the company.
 Shares are also referred to as stocks.
 If you own stocks, you’re entitled to a portion of the profits and assets the company makes.
-There are various types of equity investments available.

 Stocks typically beat inflation in the long-term, because companies can increase their share price to keep up with increasing costs brought about by inflation.
 For example, if wages and production costs rise because of inflation, a company might pass these costs to their consumers by raising their share prices, and the cost of their goods or services.